 Here in the Cumberland Valley and the surrounding region, we know that there is nothing quite like the relationship between a man or woman and their machine.
-Home to Carlisle Events, one of the world’s largest presenters of collector car and truck entertainment, we too have a soft spot for tricked-out, souped-up, meticulously-restored, jacked-up, and everything in between automobiles.
+Home to Carlisle Events, one of the world’s largest presenters of collector car and truck entertainment, we have a soft spot for tricked-out, souped-up, meticulously restored, jacked-up, and everything-in-between automobiles.
 We also know that planning a trip can be some tricky business, especially when some attractions aren’t open daily, so we’ve created the ultimate, 5-day, perfectly tuned and tested trip to hit all the major automotive attractions for you.
-So pack a bag, grab your keys and take a cruise.
+Pack a bag, grab your keys, and take a cruise.
 TIP: Don’t forget to check the attraction listings for hours of operation.

 Begin your journey at the York Harley Davidson Factory Tour.
 Learn about the production of these iconic bikes while viewing an introductory movie and sneaking a behind-the-scenes tour of York Vehicle Operations.
 You'll be guided through various manufacturing and assembly areas, watch as parts are manufactured, and see freshly painted and chrome-plated parts.
 Tours are free and take approximately one hour.
 Tours are given Monday-Friday.
-(NOTE: As of early March 2022, factory tours were temporarily closed.)
+The tours have been temporarily closed, but Harley Davidson looks forward to welcoming back guests sometime in 2023.

 Next, cruise over to the Rolls Royce Museum in Mechanicsburg.
-This museum and library is dedicated to Rolls-Royce and Bentley motor cars and features an ever-changing display -- from the American-built 1929 Springfield Phantom I to a 1985 Silver Spirit.
+This museum and library are dedicated to Rolls-Royce and Bentley motor cars and feature an ever-changing display -- from the American-built 1929 Springfield Phantom I to a 1985 Silver Spirit.
 The library houses a wealth of information that can only be found in two places worldwide!
-(Note: Appointments are currently required to tour the Museum.
-Please call 717-795-9400.)
+Tours are offered Monday through Friday from 10 am to 4 pm but must be scheduled in advance.
+(Please call 717-795-9400.)

 Whether you have children or you’re just a big kid, check out the Carlisle Sports Emporium for some old-fashioned fun!
 Featuring an arcade, batting cages, mini-golf, skating rink, laser tag, and go-karts, you’re sure to find some friendly competition.